sketchbuch/configure_linux/roles/flatpaks/readme.md

 [Back to home](../../readme.md)

-Add/remove software on the system.
+Add/remove flatpak apps on the system and restore their settings.